NCAR/lmod_webapp/README.md

 document.py (Holds the configuration and url patterns for the FLASK application.
 Currently, only two url patterns of note are stored in document.py.
 The first is "/" and the second is "/json/".
 The Flask app is ran using commands specified in comments of document.py.
 Running this python file with the proper commands will run the other necessary files that are imported.)

 help_additions.py (This code is called in the dict_to_array.py Python file to handle module help information.
-The module help information is parsed, filtered, manipulated and then inserted into the container of the simpletree to be displayed in a modal.)
+The module help information is parsed, filtered, manipulated and then inserted into the container of the simpletree to be displayed in a modal.
+The functions are heavily depndent on one another within this file.)

 lists_to_dict_construct.py (Contains the functions necessary to convert the lists containing the content from the target file a hierarchical dictionary that stores sub dictionaries or respective children.
 Note: Utilizes recursive functions for this process.
 If altered, please verify the functions are not recursively storing the same dictionary entries over and over.)